m-c-frank/contenttree/README.md

 # contenttree

 `contenttree` is a utility designed to display a tree structure of your repository's files and directories while respecting `.gitignore`.
 It then prints the filename followed by its content for each file.
 This tool is especially useful for developers and writers who want a quick overview of their project's structure and content, all in one place.
+And then you can also just paste it in ChatGPT to quickly debug your code.

 ## Features